-As set out in the Mana Tūāpapa Future Leader Fellowship Terms of Reference, hosts must demonstrate their capability to support the individual Fellow (including cultural support and commitment to embedding Te Tiriti o Waitangi) throughout the Fellowship.
+As set out in the Mana Tūāpapa Future Leader Fellowship Terms of Reference, hosts must demonstrate their capability to support the individual Fellow (including cultural support and pastoral care) throughout the Fellowship.
 This section has a total page limit of ONE page to address this requirement.
 This could include, but is not limited to, information about how the host:

-- Will provide appropriate and timely support (including appropriate cultural support) for the fellow, their research programme, and their career development during (and potentially beyond) the Fellowship - Will support the Fellow to develop a strong track record and become leaders in their field, their organisations and across the SI&T system - Will support the Fellow to embed Te Tiriti o Waitangi in their research and community - Upholds the principles and values of Te Tiriti o Waitangi - Where relevant, will provide support structures and/or services for Māori, Pacific peoples and women more generally.
-These could include associations, groups, programmes, partnerships, mentorship, dedicated cultural support staff, etc... - Where relevant, support the Fellow to develop and maintains connections with Māori and Pacific Communities - Any other relevant information.
+- Will provide appropriate and timely support (including appropriate cultural support and pastoral care) for the fellow, their research programme, and their career development during (and potentially beyond) the Fellowship - Will support the Fellow to develop a strong track record and become leaders in their field, their organisations and across the SI&T system

+- Will support the Fellow to give effect to the Vision Mātauranga policy in their research and community - Facilitates translation of research to commercialisation or delivery of benefits in areas of future value, growth or critical need for Aotearoa New Zealand - Where relevant, will provide support structures and/or services for Māori, Pacific peoples and women more generally.
+These could include associations, groups, programmes, partnerships, mentorship, dedicated cultural support staff, etc... - Where relevant, support the Fellow to develop and maintain connections with Māori and Pacific Communities - Any other relevant information.